Administrative factors such as the corporate tax rate, the number of tax payments and the cost of personnel lay off have an impact ...

 Mexico is located in between the main global consumer markets.
 It shares a border with the United States of more than 3,000 km; has quick access to the European market through the Atlantic Ocean and to the Asian market through the Pacific Ocean.

-Get a work permit
+Get a study permit